Personal Injury Lawyer

 If I lose my case, but evidence surfaces afterward that would prove my innocence, can the case be reopened?

-Asked by YourCousinVinny over 12 years ago
+Asked by YourCousinVinny almost 13 years ago

 It really depends on the type of case you're talking about and why the evidence wasn't uncovered initially.
 Most likely, no, you won't be able to re-open your case and you would be SOL.
 However, if you find out that the opposing side was intentionally withholding the information, you may be able to get a judge to re-open the case, but again, it depends on the type of case and in what manner the case resolved.
 If you lost the case, you can always appeal with the new information.
 In civil cases (personal injury lawsuits), there is actually a motion called a "motion to renew" which is brought when one side uncovers new information.
 But if you settled your case, it is more difficult to re-open the case.